NasimEshaghian/CRM_form/README.md

 After a few seconds, GitHub will publish your page online.

-##🧩 Example Use Cases
+#### example use case:
-Redirecting users to an n8n webhook or automation flow.
+Redirecting users to an n8n webhook or automation flow

-Creating a custom landing or loading page.
+Creating a custom landing or loading page

-Forwarding visitors to another website or domain.
+Forwarding visitors to another website or domain

-##📄 License
+#### License:
 This project is open source and free to use.